shubhomb/shubhom.com/content/home/about.md

 +++

 # Hey!

-Welcome to my personal site.
+## Welcome to my website.
 I'm a junior at Cornell University in Ithaca, New York.
-I grew up in metro-Atlanta and went to Alpharetta High School, located in suburban Atlanta.
-Right now, I'm looking at majoring in Electrical & Computer Engineering and Computer Science with the intention of finding new ways to leverage the immense capabilities artificial intelligence provides.
+I was born and raised in metro-Atlanta.
+Currently, I'm majoring in Electrical & Computer Engineering and Computer Science with the intention of finding new ways to leverage the immense capabilities artificial intelligence provides.
 Outside of work, I'm a huge soccer fan and enjoy spending time with my friends and family.
-In creating this site, my goal is to share what I'm working on periodically as I work on new things.
-Take a look around and contact me if you have questions, concerns, or want to discuss anything!
+In creating this site, my goal is to share a bit about myself and the things I'm working on periodically.
+Take a look around and feel free to contact me if you have questions, concerns, or want to discuss anything!